AdobeDocs/experience-manager-65.en/help/assets/image-profiles.md

 >[!IMPORTANT]
 >
->Image profiles are not applicable to PDF, GIF, or INDD (Adobe InDesign) files.
+>Image profiles are not applicable to PDF, animated GIF, or INDD (Adobe InDesign) files.

 ## Crop options {#crop-options}